-It has been 10 years since I lived in Paris, but I come here every year and never get tired of this city.
+It has been almost 20 years since I lived in Paris, but I visit every year and never get tired of experiencing such a magnificent city.
 I haven’t been here in over a year and I have quickly been reminded about some of the things I had forgotten.

 1. Dogs are everywhere.
 I was in a bakery and in front of me was a woman with her little poodle and the lady behind the counter was engaging the dog, actually talking to it!
 And I saw a man who had his dogs on a leash that connected the dogs at their torsos.
 So he had one leash handle but he was walking two dogs at a time.
 I had never seen that and he was walking too fast for me (see #4) to get out my camera and take a pic.
 French people love their dogs.